 Companies must be an IDFA member to enter.
 The 2022 award program rules, regulations and application form are available here on idfa.org, and there is no fee to enter.
 All entries must be submitted to IDFA no later than May 13, 2022.

 For more information, contact Quist at firstname.lastname@example.org or (202) 220-3508.

 # # #

-The International Dairy Foods Association (IDFA), Washington, D.C., represents the nation’s dairy manufacturing and marketing industry, which supports more than 3 million jobs that generate $159 billion in wages and $620 billion in overall economic impact.
+The International Dairy Foods Association (IDFA), Washington, D.C., represents the nation’s dairy manufacturing and marketing industry, which supports more than 3.3 million jobs that generate $41.6 billion in direct wages and $753 billion in overall economic impact.
 IDFA’s diverse membership ranges from multinational organizations to single-plant companies, from dairy companies and cooperatives to food retailers and suppliers, all on the cutting edge of innovation and sustainable business practices.
 Together, they represent 90 percent of the milk, cheese, ice cream, yogurt and cultured products, and dairy ingredients produced and marketed in the United States and sold throughout the world.
 Delicious, safe and nutritious, dairy foods offer unparalleled health and consumer benefits to people of all ages.